 Your coach may be equipped with an Extendable Sectional Sofa, which converts easily into additional seating space.

-The sectional may also be featured with the Rest Easy[®] powered lounge (if equipped).
+The sectional is also featured with the Rest Easy[®] powered lounge.
 See Rest Easy Multi-Position Lounge elsewhere in this section for complete operating instructions.